 - Attend education and skills groups for carers of people with OCD.

-- Seek out information or workshops on stress management, relaxation and meditation, and healthy living.
+- Seek out information or workshops on stress management, relaxation and mindfulness meditation, and healthy living.

 - If your physical or emotional health is suffering, seek professional help for yourself – short-term counselling and support can be found through your GP, local community health centre, or a private psychologist.